wwarby/walker/README.md

 - Current pace (or rolling 5/10/30/60 second average by changing settings)
 - Total time for current activity
 - Current heart rate (or rolling 5/10/30/60 second average by changing settings)
+- Current heart rate zone and heart icon coloured by zone (if enabled in settings - disabled by default)
 - Steps for the current activity
 - Steps for today
 - Calories for current activity